 A couple of days went by, and one morning, as I left the house to take a brief walk to acquaint myself with the environment, I laid eyes on him again.
-He was in the company of two younger boys—whom I later found out were his brothers—and they all seemed absorbed in a game of Ludo.
-Having mentally schemed a plan to get past them unnoticed I proceeded my noiseless walk towards the gateway, and had I not inadvertently looked in their direction, though I might not have gotten by unnoticed, I would have been delightfully unaware of my failed strategy.
-Upon sighting me, he sat up and gave me a thorough stare—which thankfully escaped the notice of the highly absorbed boys who now seemed to be engaged in some form of mild argument over the game.
+This time, he was in the company of two younger boys—whom I later found out to be his brothers—and they all seemed absorbed in a game of Ludo.
+Having mentally schemed a plan to get past them unnoticed, I proceeded my noiseless walk towards the gateway.
+And had I not inadvertently looked in their direction, though I might not have gotten by unnoticed, I would have been delightfully unaware of my failed strategy.
+Upon sighting me, he sat up and gave me a thorough stare, which thankfully escaped the notice of the highly absorbed boys who now seemed to be engaged in some form of mild argument over the game.
 I met his intense stare momentarily, and timidly retracting my gaze I made my way out of the compound.

 I stayed out for half an hour, and hoped that on my arrival back the Ludo-playing pack would be gone.
-Hence, with my mid-day snack of roasted corn and sliced coconuts—carefully wrapped in almost 10 pages of old newspapers by the zealous local seller who insisted that my corn had to be kept warm during my zero-mile journey back home—in one hand, I walked through the gateway and into the compound.
-And much to my relief the little bunch was gone.
-As I progressed towards the house, the sound of rustling compelled me to turn around just in time to see him jump over the little fence demarcating his compound from mine, and make his way towards me.
+With my mid-day snack of roasted corn and sliced coconuts—carefully wrapped in almost 10 pages of old newspapers by the friendly and zealous local seller who insisted that my corn had to be kept warm during my zero-mile trek back home—in one hand, I walked back through the gateway and into the compound.
+And to my relief, the little bunch had disappeared.
+As I continued my walk towards the house, the sound of rustling compelled me to turn around, just in time to see him jump over the little fence demarcating his compound from mine, and make his way towards me.
 My heart throbbed with enthusiasm as I stood rooted to the ground and watched him stroll towards me.

 He was tall and dark complexioned with a refined physique that added an edge of elegance to his movements.
 I began to take a swift study of his physiognomy but before I could take it all in, he had closed the distance between us.